ome/devspace/README.md

-Devspace should be already started at https://your_host:8443
+Devspace should be already started at https://your_host:8443.
+You will need to use the password set earlier.

 ## ADVANCE: Multiply containers